Back to the Egg: September 1978: Lympne Castle

 After a break to allow for school summer holidays, recording recommenced on 11 September at Lympne Castle in Kent, using the RAK mobile recording equipment, as before.
 The choice of location was partly due to the castle's proximity to the McCartneys' property "Waterfall", in Peasmarsh, East Sussex.
 During sessions lasting through to 29 September, the band recorded "We're Open Tonight", "Love Awake", "After the Ball", "Million Miles", "Reception" and "The Broadcast".
+McCartney recorded "Million Miles" outdoors, on a balcony of the castle.
+As Laurence Juber told author Luca Perasi: "There's a dimension to it that you don’t get if you have to [record inside]; it's so open, and I think it fits the mood of the lyric."

 Recording took place mainly in the castle's great hall, with Holly's drum kit positioned in the fireplace.
 McCartney and Juber taped their acoustic guitar parts for "We're Open Tonight" in a stairwell.
 Excerpted from books found in the library, the readings for "Reception" and "The Broadcast" were overdubbed in the kitchen and performed by the owners of Lympne Castle, Harold and Dierdre Margary.